-The School inaccurately reported three student's enrollment data to ADE, which resulted in the School's ADM being overstated by 0.32.
+The School inaccurately reported eight student's enrollment data to ADE, which resulted in the School's ADM being overstated by 13.77.

 According to A.R.S. § 15-901, for a high school student to be reported as a 1.0 FTE, the student must be enrolled in at least four subjects which meet at least 123 hours annually each and total at least 720 instructional hours for the year.
-A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.1 In addition, according to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
-However, the School did not always adhere to these requirements.
-Specifically, for the students that were sampled:
+A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and subjects enrolled.1 Furthermore, A.R.S. § 15-901.07 states that a student who is enrolled in concurrent coursework must also attend at least one course offered at the school district or charter school per semester, among other requirements.2